sonnyt/tweetie/README.md

 Option | Default | Description
 --- | --- | ---
-count | `10` | Number of tweets you want to display. hideReplies | `false` | Set `true` if you want to hide "@" replies as well.
+username | null | Option to load tweets from another account. count | `10` | Number of tweets you want to display. hideReplies | `false` | Set `true` if you want to hide "@" replies as well.
 Or leave it `false` to just to show your tweets and no replies. dateFormat | `%b/%d/%Y` | Your date forma, refernce [this](#date-format) table for available formats.